Haroldgm/html/README.md

 * **Harold Mamitag**

 ## License
-This is free to use but the author waives the responsibility of any failure of the system (hardware or software) wherein the source code or piece of source code is used.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

 * [MDN Web docs](https://developer.mozilla.org/en-US/)